JingQuan-K/One_Arsenal/README.md

 - Countdown timer to the next Arsenal match
 - Displays details of the next Arsenal match
 - Displays the latest Premier League Table Standings
-- Displays the most recent video from the Arsenal youtube channel.<br>
+- Displays the most recent video from the Arsenal youtube channel<br>

 ***More to come in the future!***